rdmorganiser/rdmo-docs/docs/installation/setup.md

 python manage.py runserver
 ```

-Then, RDMO is available on http://127.0.0.1:8000 in your (local) browser.
-The different ways RDMO can be deployed are covered in the next chapter.
-The newly installed RDMO instance is still empty, i.e. no questionnaire or views are available.
+Then, RDMO is available on http://127.0.0.1:8000 (or http://localhost:8000/) in your (local) browser.
+The different ways in which RDMO can be deployed are covered in the next chapter.
+The newly installed RDMO instance is still empty, i.e. there are no questionnaires, attributes, views, etc. available.
 They need to be [imported](../management/export.html) and/or created as described under [Management](../management/index.html).